mcopanos/ReactMemoryGame/README.md

 ## React Styled Components

-This game is built using React Styled Styled Components library.
+This game was built using React Styled Styled Components library.
 Fun and simple.
 Easy way to style and reuse components.
 Check it out [Styled Components](https://styled-components.com/).

 ## Try it out